 “I admitted you would likely benefit from moving on.
 Personally, I wouldn’t mind keeping you here longer.”
 She grins.
 “You don’t think I’m going to just let you win, do you? “

 Blue looks surprised for another moment, then grins back.
 “I wouldn’t have it any other way.”
 He eyes her over the rim of his own tea cup, swallowing it down like it’s soda.
 Once he’s done he sets it down and leans forward onto his crossed arms.
 “Does that mean you’re going to try to slow me down?
 Make me run the gauntlet?”

 “What do you think?”

-He considers the question and she lets him, finishing her biscotti and pouring herself a second cup of tea while she reads an email from a nearby Ranger outpost asking for assistance with a sweep of some fields to the Southeast.
+He considers the question and she lets him, finishing her biscotti and pouring herself another cup while she reads an email from a nearby Ranger outpost asking for assistance with a sweep of some fields to the southeast.